 For most people seeking online privacy and security, a VPN is the go-to solution.

 A VPN will encrypt all traffic between your device (computer, tablet, router, smartphone etc.) and a VPN server.
 This makes traffic (your online activities) unreadable to third parties, such as your internet provider, hackers, and any other snoopers.

-Generally speaking, a good VPN service offers the following advantages:
+Generally speaking, a good VPN service offers the following benefits:

 - Much better performance than Tor.
 I can routinely max out my internet provider connection speed at 100 Mbps with good VPN services.
 Reliability and connection stability is also great with top-tier VPNs.
 With Tor, on the other hand, my speed is much slower at around 1-3 Mbps (generally too slow to stream a Youtube video without interruptions).